 Stop drafts.
 Check the state of your current windows.
-If you have a lot of loose or damaged weather-stripping, it is fairly easy and inexpensive to repair.
+If you have a lot of loose or damaged weather-stripping, it is a fairly easy and inexpensive window repair.
 You can stop some of your breeziness by caulking any drafts around the window frame.

 Be lead-safe.
 If your home was built before 1978, there’s potential for lead-based paint on and around your windows.
 Your best bet is to hire a contractor trained and certified in lead-safe practices to evaluate your windows and potentially replace them to create a healthier living environment.

 Think long-term.
 If you find loose glass and deteriorating frames, that is a much bigger problem.
-The cost to repair them might be less in the short-term, but replacing the windows with energy-efficient models is a smarter decision in the long run.
+The window repair cost might be less in the short-term, but replacing the windows with energy-efficient models is a smarter decision in the long run.

 Check for moisture.
 Do you see frost on the inside of your window panes?
 Condensation indicates seal failure, a clear sign that your windows are terribly inefficient.
 Replacing the glass or the window is highly recommended.

 Test their function.
 If your windows no longer open or close easily, — or they don’t stay open or won’t lock — the functional aspect is gone.
 The windows need replacing.